US Navy Under Fire In Mass Software Piracy Lawsuit - Slashdot

 Meh.. ostensibly they don't on classified networks, but the unclass network is pretty porous and network configuration varies widely.
 In any event, it must have leaked through somewhere in order to tip them off in the first place.

+My guess is one of those "whistle blower" things where they encourage you to turn in your company for violating software licenses for a reward was involved...

 Obligatory Russian Reversal?
-(Score:2, Funny)
+(Score:3, Funny)

 In Soviet America, the Navy are the Pirates?